christianwondeson/React_native_musicplayer/README.md

 ## Lessons Learned

 What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+What challenges did you face and how did you overcome them? and there are some delay until the gradle updates the state of each component

 ##
 This project has many difficulties. but most of all some dependencies are under progrress